 The Air Traffic Control (ATC) Collegiate Training Initiative (CTI) program is a partnership between the Federal Aviation Administration (FAA) and Vaughn College.
-One of only 36 colleges in the country selected by the FAA to participate in this program, it enables the College to recommend students to the FAA for hire as air traffic controllers—making our graduates the primary source of eligible candidates to fill these in-demand positions.
 The ATC-CTI is not a degree-granting program; rather it is a set of courses offered in conjunction with several of the College's degree programs that potentially qualifies participants for careers in air traffic control.

 Applicants for the Air Traffic-Collegiate Training Program

 For detailed information on the ATC-CTI program, please download the documents on the following page:

 Applicants Holding an Associate's or Bachelor's Degree

 Vaughn College offers students holding an academic associate or bachelor's degree, in a business-related field, from a regionally accredited college or university, an opportunity to complete the CTI requirements and earn a second associate's or bachelor's degree in Airport Management by enrolling in a 30 credit course of study involving aviation, management, and air traffic control.
 Applicants who have earned an academic associate's or bachelor's degree in a non-business related field are also eligible for the fast-track 30-credit program, but may need to take an additional 3 to 21 credits in Math and Business if they have not done so through previous undergraduate study.
 For detailed information on the required coursework, please download the appropriate document below.